AJ6EE/Ubuntu-YSF/README.md

 $ cp -R YSFReflector-Dashboard/* /var/www/html/
 $ ### Don't worry about permissions for /var/www/html .
 Puppet will set them later.
 $ ---
-$ apt-get install -y puppet
-$ puppet apply --noop puppet-V2.pp ### pre flight check.
+$ puppet apply --noop puppet-ubuntu.pp ### pre flight check.
 If no errors run the next command
-$ puppet apply puppet-V2.pp
+$ puppet apply puppet-ubuntu.pp
-$ ### This will install apache2, php and dependencies then start apache2 and the YSFReflector service, move YSFReflcetor.ini to /etc,
+$ ### This will start apache2 and the YSFReflector service, move YSFReflcetor.ini to /etc,
 $ ### add the user 'pi' to the www-data group, set the permissions on the /var/www/html folder and remove /var/www/html/index.html [we don't want it there any more]
 $ ---
 $ ### Go to http://ip-address-of-node/setup.php  ### the fields look like they are filled in but you have to type in all fields.
 $ ###               See the Dashboard.md file so you can copy/paste the fields.
+Manually enter the times you want in the 3 fields.
 $ ###Your Dashboard is now done but we need to remove the setup.php file:
 $ puppet apply --noop puppet-drop-setup.pp  ### pre flight check.
 If no errors run the next command
 $ puppet apply puppet-drop-setup.pp